I Believe in Snail Mail12:00 AM

 I am not empty words.
 I rant about the impersonal wishes on Facebook, because I do things differently myself.
 If you know me IRL (in real life) then I am certain that you would have received a letter, card, postcard or some form of snail mail from me, sometimes for absolutely no reason.
 Ever since I was a kid, I have sent out cards to my cousins and family on their birthdays and anniversary no matter how far away they lived.
 I am proud to say that I have continued that habit way into my thirties too.
 The only catch is, that now I mail cards to those who try and keep in touch with me on regular basis.
 I call that time and energy management.
 Anyhoo, since I love hand-written-everything, I also love sending cards with a personal note and lots of love.

 The organized (and OCD) person that I am, I have a little notebook with all the anniversaries and birthday listed by the month ('coz a girl needs a little help remembering dates every once in a while).
-I head to Walmart in the beginning of every year, where I can find a wide variety and stock up on Hallmark cards starting at 47 cents (proof below!).
+Beginning of every year, I stock up on greeting cards for the whole year.
 Also, as one grows older, people in your life double and you need to starting budgeting for everything.

 Once I have the cards for the whole year, I organize them in my greeting card organizer (yes!
 I have THAT too) which helps me organize them by the month.
 Then in the first week of every month I write the cards for the coming weeks and put them in post.
 Voila! mission accomplished.

 It always brings a smile on my face when I receive cards in mail, and I can only hope that it must bring a smile to my friends and family too.
 Wouldn't you like to go back to old school ways to sending wishes and spreading love?